Unity Village to Quaker Hill Road (east crossing) - Unity - 3 miles

 Mixer Pond Road at Rte 137 to Savage Road kiosk - Knox to Waldo - 2 miles

-Currently working on route but the trail is open.
+From the Mixer Pond Rd. kiosk follow Rte 137 for 4/10 mile to where the trail enters the woods on the right.
 One mile through the woods to Rte 131 and Savage Road junction then 1 mile on the gravel Savage Road.
 Highlights: Quiet woods and quiet country road.

 Savage Road to Rte 137 (Waterville Road) - Waldo - 3.2 miles